zinqlabs/stagehand/README.md

 - **Arguments:**

-  - `instruction`: a `string` providing instructions for extraction.
+  - `instruction`: a `string` providing instructions for extraction
-  - `schema`: a `z.AnyZodObject` defining the structure of the data to extract.
+  - `schema`: a `z.AnyZodObject` defining the structure of the data to extract
-  - `modelName`: (optional) an `AvailableModel` string to specify the model to use.
+  - `modelName`: (optional) an `AvailableModel` string to specify the model to use
+  - `modelClientOptions`: (optional) configuration options for the model client
-  - `domSettleTimeoutMs`: (optional) an `integer` that specifies the timeout in milliseconds for waiting for the DOM to settle.
-If not set, defaults to the timeout value specified during initialization.
+  - `domSettleTimeoutMs`: (optional) timeout in milliseconds for waiting for the DOM to settle

 - **Returns:**